biocorecrg/ExOrthist/README.md

 bosTau9_annot.gtf
 ```

 **--cluster**: a tsv file containing gene orthogroups with the following format: ClusterID SpeciesID GeneID.
 The SpeciesID must match the prefixes of --genomes and --annotations.
 All genes represented in the gene orthogroups should be protein-coding genes present in the provided GTF annotations.
-Else, ExOrthist will create warnings at different steps.
+Otherwise, ExOrthist will create warnings at different steps.
 The file can be compressed (.gz).
 Example:

 ```
 GF000001	hg38    ENSG00000151690